Early Decision Options at Johns Hopkins

 If spaces open up in the BME major at the end of your first year, the Whiting School of Engineering will contact all Johns Hopkins first-year students regarding spaces available in the program and the process for internal transfer.
-This occurs rarely and most students are advised to enroll at Johns Hopkins with the knowledge that transferring into BME is a highly competitive occurrence.
+This occurs rarely and most students are advised to enroll at Hopkins with the knowledge that transferring into BME is a highly competitive occurrence.

 My admission decision to the university was deferred to Regular Decision and my first-choice major is BME.
 Will I be considered for the program during Regular Decision?
 What are my chances?

 During the Regular Decision process, you will be reviewed for admission to the university, as well as for admission to the BME major.
 Your chances for admission to both depend on the competitiveness of the overall applicant pool, as well as the strength of those applying directly to the BME major.

 As an ED student, I can tell you why I chose Hopkins and why flying 7,500 miles all the way from India to Baltimore was totally worth it!

 - You get to do amazing research here, even as a freshman!
 You get a chance to work with word-class faculty, clinicians, authors, and researchers who are the best in their fields.